 - abnormal bleeding

 - frequent infections

-- loss of appetite
+- a loss of appetite

 - pale skin

-- pain below the ribs on the left side
+- pain below the ribs on the left side of the body

 - excessive sweating during sleep

 granulocytes in the bone marrow and bloodstream.
 Normally, the bone marrow